-The planting of native species begins once the designation of a work zone changes to recovery zone, as this maximizes reduction of invasive regrowth and subsequent outbreaks.
+The planting of native species begins once the designation of a work zone changes to recovery zone, as this maximizes reduction of invasive regrowth and subsequent outbreak.
 This is expected to take 3-6 months from when the site is finished as a work zone, depending on the density and area of non-natives originally present in the site.
 Efforts primarily focus on preserving areas surrounding existing native species to allow for the natural expansion of those populations throughout the river system.
-In addition to the use of natural expansion, areas that have been stripped of all vegetation will be planted with native species best suited to that habitat type while ensuring a high level of biodiversity is maintained overall.
+In addition to the use of natural expansion, areas that have been stripped of all vegetation will be planted with native species best suited to that habitat type while ensuring a high level of biodiversity is maintained for that given area.
 The goal provides species presence within all reaches to allow for natural expansion downstream of each population.
-The plant species designated in Table 2 below will be prioritized for planting after removal of nonnative species depending on available habitat and history of the plant species' success in the available habitat at a given site.
-If the prioritized species has not been successful in the habitat type to be planted, another species will be planted in its place.
-An exception to this will include areas within Spring Lake where the Hygrophila will be removed and replaced by native expansion according to the appropriate substrate, flow, depth, and sunlight.
-Plantings will not occur in areas impacted by intense recreation.
+An exception to this will include areas within Spring Lake where the Hygrophila will be removed, and replaced by native expansion according to the appropriate substrate, flow, depth, and sunlight.